 Chocolate, milk, and the optional application of heat is the basis for a wide variety of drinks we consume by the millions of gallons from plain old cold chocolate milk to this-that-and-the-other thing premium drinks at coffee shops.

-For centuries, credit for the invention of chocolate milk went to Sir Hans Sloane, an Irish botanist that claimed he had invented the drink after visiting Jamaica in the early 18th century.
-His story was that the locals gave him a cocoa-based drink but it upset his stomach, so he mixed in milk and thus the wonder of chocolate milk was born.
+For centuries, credit for the invention of chocolate milk went to Sir Hans Sloane, an Irish botanist who claimed he had invented the drink after visiting Jamaica in the early 18th century.
+His story was that the locals gave him a cocoa-based drink, but it upset his stomach, so he mixed in milk and thus the wonder of chocolate milk was born.

 As such, it wasn’t an Irishman that invented chocolate milk but, to the best of our written knowledge, simply lifted the concoction from some hospitable Jamaicans who may have, in turn, lifted the recipe from another Meso-American culture long before anyone was there to take good notes.